Uncovering Colorado: Buena Vista

 Kelly and her family own a big ranch on the outskirts of town that was first homesteaded in the 1800s.

-They still raise cattle and depend on old water rights that helps to bring water onto their land as it runs down off 14,000-foot Mount.
-Princeton.
+They still raise cattle and depend on old water rights that help to bring water onto their land as it runs down off 14,000-foot Mount Princeton.

 "That's worth everything.
 I guarantee we make a small portion of what all our friends make.
 But we get to do life together as a family and invite our friends in for that," she said.